The FP&A Director: First in Line for the Corporate Finance Crown, or Highly Paid Assistant to the CFO?

 You’ve asked one to focus on unit-by-unit revenue forecasts, another to focus on labor expenses and Cost of Goods Sold (COGS), another to focus on capital expenditures, and another to check everything for consistency.

-11 AM – 12 PM: After reviewing the monthly reports from your teams, you believe you’ve found a solid growth opportunity: a way to boost sales by tweaking the pricing of one product line to better differentiate customers.
+11 AM – 12 PM: After reviewing the monthly reports from your teams, you believe you’ve found a solid growth opportunity: a way to boost sales by tweaking the pricing of one product line to better differentiate customers, which will help your breakeven point.

 Essentially, instead of offering Options A and B, you’ll offer Options A, B, C, and D.